-The BBC program Merlin (2008) had many "Game of Thrones" actors in minor roles, including Joe Dempsie ("Gendry"), John Bradley ("Samwell Tarly"), Tom Holland ("Dickon Tarly"), Donald Sumpter ("Maester Luwin"), Liam Cunningham ("Davos Seaworth"), Joseph Mawle ("Benjen Stark"), Mackenzie Crook ("Orell"), Charles Dance ("Tywin Lannister"), James Cosmo ("Jeor Mormont"), Julian Glover ("Pycell"), Ralph Ineson ("Dagmer Cleftjaw"), Alexander Siddig ("Doran Martell") and Clive Russell ("Blackfish") as well as Alexandra Dowling ("Roslin Frey").
+The BBC program Merlin (2008) had many "Game of Thrones" actors in minor roles, including Joe Dempsie ("Gendry"), John Bradley ("Samwell Tarly"), Tom Hopper ("Dickon Tarly"), Donald Sumpter ("Maester Luwin"), Liam Cunningham ("Davos Seaworth"), Joseph Mawle ("Benjen Stark"), Mackenzie Crook ("Orell"), Charles Dance ("Tywin Lannister"), James Cosmo ("Jeor Mormont"), Julian Glover ("Pycell"), Ralph Ineson ("Dagmer Cleftjaw"), Alexander Siddig ("Doran Martell") and Clive Russell ("Blackfish") as well as Alexandra Dowling ("Roslin Frey").

 Elena Satine screen-tested against Emilia Clarke for the role of Daenerys Targaryen.

 Simon Fisher-Becker was originally set to play the High Septon of the Faith of the Seven, which he confirmed in an interview, but David Verrey was cast.

 Population of King's Landing is half a million.
 Jaime mentions this to Qyburn in season 3 episode 7.

 George R.R.
 Martin stated in a 2017 interview with Metro that he hasn't watched the series beyond the first few seasons, citing a busy schedule of writing and touring.

 Season 1 was the only season of the series to be given the R16 rating in New Zealand, when it was released on DVD.
 All the other seasons were given the R18 rating when they were released on DVD.